Registered Office: Prague 4, Olbrachtova 62 čp. 1929, CZ – 14000

 The Ceramic and Art Studio Koněšín, o.p.s. is a social enterprise that opened as part of the aftercare program of Circle of Life, o.p.s., a long-term partner of our Foundation.
 While Circle of Life continues to provide an exclusive therapy program to drug addicts, the studio employs adults who have already completed their treatment.
 It works with them on their individual development and re-qualification specializing in hand made pottery, original marionettes and related crafts, such as woodcarving, plaster casting and modelling.
 The studio runs its own gallery KRUH in Třebíč, which also employs its clients.
 Our contribution is used for financing of machinery and equipment for the Art Studio.

 Sue Ryder - Domov Sue Ryder - our foundation entered into partnership with Sue Ryder in 2014 by contributing to their senior residential care program.
 Some 90% of these clients suffer motoric system disorders and are dependent on wheelchairs and compensation aids.
 Their average age is 87.
-Our contribution goes specifically to special care provided by a team of trained physiotherapists and ergotherapists.
-Part of the contribution is used for purchase of compensation aids helping to improve or preserve motoric abilities and self-sufficiency of Sue Ryder´s clients.
+Our contributions went specifically to special care provided by a team of trained physiotherapists and ergotherapists, to purchase of compensation aids helping improve or preserve motoric abilities and self-sufficiency of Sue Ryder´s clients and recently to supportive team supervisions that serve as an effective tool fighting the burnout syndrome among the professional staff.

 Hospice of St. Zdislava focuses on care of the incurably ill and their families in the Liberec area.
 It wants the last days of the dying to be dignified and painless, spent among their loved ones.
 Its Hospice Outreach Care helps to free the dying clients from pain and suffering as much as possible by using mobile medical equipment in their homes.
-Our contribution helped finance a new car for the outreach hospice so that the service can be provided 24 hours a day/7 days a week.
+Our contribution helped finance - among other things - a new car for the 24 hour/7 day outreach hospice, salaries of the outreach nurses, and costs of the hospice´s laundry services.

 The Vítej… (Welcome) Community Centre in Hřebeč near Kladno runs sheltered housing and a sheltered workshop for adolescents and adults with autism spectrum disorders, offering them a permanent home fully adapted to meet their specific needs.
 The Centre opened a bakery as part of the social therapy workshop - its routine and repetitive activity is particularly suitable for autistic people.
 It provides them with a sense of safety and enables them to use their skills in meaningful activity.
 Our foundation funds the professionally trained personal assistants who help clients develop working skills necessary for the work in the bakery.